 My professional experiences

 In addition to being a certified Forest Therapy Guide, I am a licensed social worker (LMSW).
-I carry over 20 years of experience accompanying people during and after crisis, loss, trauma, and grief.
+I carry over 20 years of experience accompanying people during and after loss, grief, crisis, crisis, and trauma.
 I am an adjunct professor of social work at Portland State University; have co-led organizations and programs; and have extensive experience as a coalition builder, collaborator, and trainer.
 I am certified in Conflict Resolution and Mediation and in Wilderness First Aid.

 My identities and positionality

-I carry beloved grief - from deaths, from infertility and miscarriages, and from the myriad other ways that loss weaves into life.
+I carry my own grief - from deaths of beloved kin, from infertility and miscarriages, and from the myriad other ways that loss weaves into life.
 Often now (not always), I know grief/love as the rich and fertile soil in which my life grows and is nourished.
 I live in constant gratitude to the many ancestors and beings (human and Otherwise) that have laid this winding and beautiful path before me.
 I am so grateful to the web of family~community that I am held by, including my partner, child, and animal companions.

 If you’re interested in hearing more about my path to becoming a Certified Forest Therapy Guide, you can listen to a conversation I had with my dear friend and coach, Megan Leatherman of A Wild New Work on her wonderful podcast!